grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 mechanisms supporting and/or implementing the review of physical access logs

+### pe-6.1: Intrusion Alarms and Surveillance Equipment

+Monitor physical access to the facility where the system resides using physical intrusion alarms and surveillance equipment.

+Physical intrusion alarms can be employed to alert security personnel when unauthorized access to the facility is attempted.
+Alarm systems work in conjunction with physical barriers, physical access control systems, and security guards by triggering a response when these other forms of security have been compromised or breached.
+Physical intrusion alarms can include different types of sensor devices, such as motion sensors, contact sensors, and broken glass sensors.
+Surveillance equipment includes video cameras installed at strategic locations throughout the facility.

+physical access to the facility where the system resides is monitored using physical intrusion alarms;

+physical access to the facility where the system resides is monitored using physical surveillance equipment.

+Physical and environmental protection policy

+procedures addressing physical access monitoring

+physical access logs or records

+physical access monitoring records

+physical access log reviews

+system security plan

+privacy plan

+privacy impact assessment

+privacy risk assessment documentation

+other relevant documents or records

+Organizational personnel with physical access monitoring responsibilities

+organizational personnel with incident response responsibilities

+organizational personnel with information security and privacy responsibilities

+Organizational processes for monitoring physical intrusion alarms and surveillance equipment

+mechanisms supporting and/or implementing physical access monitoring

+mechanisms supporting and/or implementing physical intrusion alarms and surveillance equipment

 ### pe-8: Visitor Access Records

 Maintain visitor access records to the facility where the system resides for {{ insert: param, pe-08_odp.01 }};